michelruizfuentes/-SDS192-PS7/README.md

 Last year, I was enrolled in a statistics course named “Communicating with Data”.
-I had an exciting experience learning how I can apply my **passion for civic engagement, creativity, and problem-solving** in the Statistics and Data Science Major at Smith.
+I had an exciting experience learning how I can apply my **passion for civic engagement, creativity, and problem-solving** in the Statistics and Data Science department at Smith.
 We had several engaging units, but our focus on accessibility was one of my favorites.
 In this unit, we explored the importance of making data accessible for people of all backgrounds.
 For example, we discussed designing colorblind-friendly